gareththomasnz/sandwich-sudoku/README.md

 # sandwich-sudoku
-A generator for "sandwich sudoku" puzzles
+A generator for "sandwich sudoku" puzzles, as seen the in *The Guardian*